mediaexplorer74/KinoConsole/Readme.md

 KinoConsole 1.4 WP 8.1 R.E. / RnD

 ## About the original
-KinoConsole is the (a) famous "Video Screen streaming service".
+KinoConsole is the (a) famous "Video Screen streaming service" for WindowsPhone 8(.1).
-Sadly, its W10M developing stopped...
+Sadly, Kinoni, makers of the KinoniConsole 1.4, cancelled its KinoConsole UWP app.
+So, its WindowsPhone project stopped.
 No new features.
-I am interesting in KinoConsole tech. :)
+No bug fixes such as save/restore settings problem.
+I'm interesting in KinoConsole tech...
+And I still dreaming on some KinoConsole "reborn"... but idk how to realize it at "single-person-mode". :)

 ## Screenshots
 ![Main screen, or MainPage](Images/screenshot01.png)